-6.13 We recognise that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.

-At Red Balloon Norwich, we will ensure that:
+6.13 We recognise that safeguarding against radicalisation and extremism is no different from safeguarding against any other vulnerability in today's society.
+At RBET-Norfolk], we will ensure that:

-- Through training, staff, volunteers, and trustees have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Norfolk Channel Procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social, and cultural development of pupils.
+- through training, staff, volunteers and governors have an understanding of what radicalisation and extremism are, why we need to be vigilant in the Centre and how to respond when concerns arise; - there are systems in place for keeping students safe from extremist material when accessing the internet in the Centre by using effective filtering and usage policies; - the DSL has received Prevent training and will act as the point of contact within the Centre for any concerns relating to radicalisation and extremism; - the DSL will make referrals in accordance with Norfolk Channel Procedures and will represent the Centre at Channel meetings as required; - through our curriculum, we will promote the spiritual, moral, social and cultural development of students.

-Child on child sexual violence and sexual harassment
+Child-on-child sexual violence and sexual harassment